 5. Non-English entries must be submitted with English subtitles.

-6. Filmmakers will be contacted about selection status by June 15, 2019.
-Youth filmmakers will be contacted by July 1, 2019
+6. Filmmakers will be contacted about selection status by July 15, 2020.

-8. Final screening copies for accepted films must arrive no later than August 31, 2019, or the entry will not be included in the festival.
+8. Final screening copies of accepted films must arrive no later than August 31, 2020, or the entry will not be included in the festival.
 Filmmakers are responsible for shipping costs to the festival.
 All copies of the films become the property of the Eugene Environmental Film Festival unless otherwise noted.

 9. EugEvoFF is not responsible for the loss or damage of any film.